 If you use nail care products, make sure the product has dried before you touch your skin.

 See your doctor if you have frequent or severe outbreaks.
-He can help you find out why it happens and give you prescription medications if you need them.
+They can help you find out why it happens and give you prescription medications if you need them.